About the Program

 The Department of Hispanic Studies offers M.A. and Ph.D. degrees in Spanish.

 The graduate program in Spanish prepares scholars for university teaching and research in Spanish and Latin American literature, linguistics, and/or cultural studies.
 It is organized primarily for students seeking a Ph.D. degree, although the M.A. degree is awarded in the course of a student’s progress.
-A small number of students are admitted who intend to complete the M.A. only as an advanced study for teaching in high schools or community colleges.
+A small number of students who intend to complete the M.A. only as an advanced study for teaching in high schools or community colleges are admitted.

 The faculty in Hispanic Studies offers a wide and diverse group of graduate courses in literary, linguistic, and cultural studies.
 Research and teaching interests include all areas of Spanish and Latin American literature from its origins to the present.
 Faculty also have strong research and teaching profiles in the philosophy and practices of translation; cultural studies, including Latin American film, gender studies, theories of the body, historiography, and fiction; psychoanalysis; bilingualism and heritage language studies; Spanish in the US; sociolinguistics; and political philosophy.

-Apply online through Grad SIS.
-Through Grad SIS you will be able to apply, upload and submit your application materials.
+Apply online.
+You will be able to apply, upload and submit your application materials.
 Your application progress can be saved and completed at a later time.
 You will also be able to check on the status of your application and which materials have been received by the department.
 When listing faculty for letters of reference, please use their university e-mail address.
 E-mail addresses other than the recommender’s official university e-mail address will significantly delay the processing of your application.

 - All applicants whose native language is not English and who do not have a degree from an institution where English is the exclusive language of instruction must complete the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 (paper-based), 213 (computer-based), or 80 (Internet-based).
 The Institution Code is 4839 and the HS dept. code is 23.